 Error Code Validator

-Validates error response consistency:
+Validates error response quality:

-- Format consistency: do all errors follow the same structure?
+- Format consistency: Do all errors follow the same structure?

 - GraphQL error classification: proper